Qualifications For SSI

-Supplemental Security Income (SSI) disability benefits are available to anyone who is disabled and:
+Supplemental Security Income (SSI) benefits are available to anyone who is disabled and:

-- is a U.S. citizen or national, or in one of certain categories of aliens; and
+- Is a U.S. citizen or national, or in one of certain categories of aliens;

-- is a resident of one of the 50 States, the District of Columbia, or the Northern Mariana Islands; and
+- Is a resident of one of the 50 States, the District of Columbia, or the Northern Mariana Islands;

-- is not absent from the country for a full calendar month or for 30 consecutive days or more; and
+- Is not absent from the country for a full calendar month or for 30 consecutive days or more;

-- applies for any other cash benefits or payments for which he or she may be eligible, (for example, pensions, Social Security benefits); and
+- Applies for any other cash benefits or payments for which he or she may be eligible, (for example, pensions, Social Security benefits);

-- gives SSA permission to contact any financial institution and request any financial records about the claimant; and
+- Gives the SSA permission to contact any financial institution and request any financial records about the claimant;

 If you are age 18 or older, the adult definition of disability explained below applies.